SwedbankPay/developer.swedbankpay.com/payments/swish/index.md

 # Swish e-commerce Direct API

 >Swish is a one-phase payment method supported by the major Swedish banks.
-In the direct e-commerce scenario, PayEx receives the Swish registered mobile number directly from the merchant UI.
-PayEx performs a payment that the payer confirms using her Swish mobile app.
+In the direct e-commerce scenario, Swedbank Pay receives the Swish registered mobile number directly from the merchant UI.
+Swedbank Pay performs a payment that the payer confirms using her Swish mobile app.

 ## Introduction

-*   When the payer starts the purchase process, you make a `POST` request towards PayEx with the collected Purchase information.
+*   When the payer starts the purchase process, you make a `POST` request towards Swedbank Pay with the collected Purchase information.
 *   After that you need to collect the consumer's Swish registered mobile number and make a POST request towards PayEx, to create a sales transaction.
-*   PayEx will handle the dialogue with Swish and the consumer will have to confirm the purchase in the Swish app.
+*   Swedbank Pay will handle the dialogue with Swish and the consumer will have to confirm the purchase in the Swish app.
 *   If CallbackURL is set you will receive a payment callback when the Swish dialogue is completed, and you will have to make a `GET` request to check the payment status.
 *   The flow is explained in the sequence diagram below.